civicrm/civicrm-user-guide/docs/email/set-up.md

     usually have multiple tables and nested tables (tables inside tables).
 Make changes one at a time and switch to the HTML view to see the results.
 A table usually has more than one parameter, so make sure to place spaces between parameters.
 -   **Table cellpadding and cellspacing**: these table parameters are very useful when trying to improve the readability of your email.
     Play with these settings in different tables and see what works for you.
 -   **Width**: Do not send an email that is wider than 600 pixels, to ensure maximum compatibility across email clients.
 Make sure your outermost table does not exceed 600 pixels.
 Do the same for any other tables inside your main table.
 Also make sure that the total width of each image does not exceed 600 pixels.
 Images have a width parameter, but they can also have a horizontal padding parameter that, if set, can increase the width of the image.
 -   **Images**: these need to be online and accessible in order for you to use them.
 First edit your image so that its width and height is appropriate for your email template.
 Next, save it so that its file size is as small as possible.
 If you do not have image editing software, or do not know how to use it, there are free online resources that can help you resize your image.
--   **HTML editor**: CiviCRM comes with two WYSIWYG editors (CKEditor and TinyMCE) and Textarea, a plain text editor.
-If you have another editor configured as part of your Drupal, Joomla, or WordPress installation, you can choose to use that instead. go to:
+-   **HTML editor**: CiviCRM comes with the WYSIWYG editor CKEditor and with Textarea, a plain text editor.
+You can change the functionalilty available in CKEditor by going to **Administer** > **Customize Data and Screens** > **Display
-    **Administer** > **Customize Data and Screens** > **Display Preferences** > and select a different WYSIWYG Editor.
+    Preferences** > and selecting **Configure CKEditor**.

 To see examples of message templates, see [http://wiki.civicrm.org/confluence/display/CRMDOC/Sample+CiviMail+Messages](http://wiki.civicrm.org/confluence/display/CRMDOC/Sample+CiviMail+Messages)